ImpressLearn: Continual Learning via Combined Task Impressions: Experimental details

 \section{Experimental details}

-Our experiments encompassed a range of sparsities: $s \in \{0.95,0.92,0.9,0.85,0.8,0.75,0.7\}$.
-For consistency, we maintained the same numerical ordering of tasks from each dataset across all experiments.
-Each seed varied the random initialization of edge-popup scores and the training data ordering.
-For a heterogeneous basis set, we used one seed to generate all basis-masks $\mathcal{M}$.
+Our experiments encompassed a range of sparsities: $\{0.95,0.92,0.9,0.85,0.8\}$.
+Each seed varied the random initialization of edge-popup scores and the training data order.
+In the heterogeneous mode, we used one seed to generate all basis-masks $\mathcal{M}$.
 In the homogeneous scenario, we seeded every mask to ensure mask diversity.
 The backbone network was kept fixed for each unique combination of $\mathcal{M}$ and $\alpha$-optimization for new tasks.
 All runs were performed on three different backbone networks and train/test splits to ensure that results were sufficiently general.
-The boxplots show averages over all settings and sparsity levels.

-For the training of all models except LeNet-300-100, we used GPU enabled hardware to expedite optimization.
-Our experiments were performed on an internal cluster enabled with NVIDIA V100 Tesla and RTX 8000 GPUs.
+The presented boxplots show averages over all settings and sparsity levels.
+All experiments were performed on an internal cluster with NVIDIA V100 Tesla and RTX 8000 GPUs.